glowkeeper/pandoc-presentations/README.md

 ### Formating Your Markdown

-[This is a link to example Markdown](https://daringfireball.net/projects/markdown/).
+Follow the [Markdown](https://daringfireball.net/projects/markdown/) guide.
 Below is an example that you could copy and paste and then work out what it does (you will need to copy an image to `/your/presentation-dir/images/an_image.png`):

     # Title